AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A note has been added in the mid-sourcing server configuration page to specify that the external account's internal name should not be updated once the server has been setup.
 [Read more](../../installation/using/mid-sourcing-server.md)

+Information has been added on the syntax to use when specifying a path to an external SFTP server.
+[Read more](../../platform/using/sftp-server-usage.md#external-SFTP-server)

 ## October 2020 {#oct-2020}

 **New capabilities included in 20.3 release**